 An Awareness Gap

-Employers both public and private in Washington state and beyond demand that our graduates leave WSU not only with specialized, technical skills developed through major fields of study.
-They also demand that graduates carry with them transferrable skills, or core competencies, offered through WSU’s UCORE program and expanded through major fields of study and co-curricular activities.
+Public and private employers in Washington state and beyond demand that our graduates leave WSU with specialized, technical skills developed through major fields of studyas well as transferrable skills, or core competencie.
+These are offered through WSU’s UCORE program and expanded through major fields of study and co-curricular activities.

-These competencies render our graduates adaptable in an ever-changing economy and society.
-And many of our graduates leave WSU with these skills.
+These competencies help our graduates be adaptable in an ever-changing economy and society.

-Yet too often, undergraduates, and indeed the faculty and advisors who mentor and counsel them, are unable to articulate “career readiness” to potential employers.
-This initiative aims to close this awareness gap and beginning with UCORE, to scale the delivery and development of core competencies across the undergraduate experience.
-It recognizes that it is not enough for undergraduates to encounter disparate opportunities to develop and apply transferrable skills.
-They must also be able to see connections among them, to development them coherently and consistently across WSU’s undergraduate curriculum, and to advocate for themselves in career and life after WSU.
+Undergraduates, and faculty and advisors who mentor and counsel them, are often unable to articulate “career readiness” to potential employers.
+The Core to Career initiative aims to close this awareness gap.
+It is not enough for undergraduates to encounter disparate opportunities to develop and apply transferrable skill; they must also be able to see connections among them, to development them coherently and consistently across WSU’s undergraduate curriculum, and advocate for themselves in career and life beyond WSU.

 A Work in Progress

-Core to Career has its origins in a generous donation from a long time WSU faculty member committed to the ideals of a broad liberal education.
+Core to Career began with a generous donation from a long-time WSU faculty member who was committed to the ideals of a broad liberal education.
 It takes as its inspiration several successful models at other institutions, including Georgia State University, University of Minnesota’s College of Liberal Arts, and Clemson University.

 Like each of these programs, Core to Career aims to build faculty capacity to prepare graduates for iterative growth within and adaptation to an ever-changing employment landscape.

-At WSU, this multi-year process will begin in Fall 2021 with an invited inaugural faculty fellows cohort.
-We’re starting from the bottom up — introducing first-year students to career competencies in their First-Year Experience (ROOT) and Foundational Competencies (WRTG, COMM, QUAN) UCORE courses.
+At WSU, this multi-year process will began in Fall 2021 with an invited inaugural faculty fellows cohort.
+As the result, these educators will introduce students to career competencies in their First-Year Experience (ROOT) and Foundational Competencies (WRTG, COMM, QUAN) UCORE courses.